 People can be malnourished without being emaciated.
 Do some on-the-ground investigating to find out if your parent is at risk and, if so, take steps to reverse the situation.

 Get your parent excited about food again.
 Just because salt may be out doesn't mean herbs, black pepper and subtle spices are, too.
 Try simmering foods in chicken stock rather than boiling in plain water to add more flavor.
 And, if full meals are too much to eat at once, discuss rearranging the day's servings into 4 to 6 smaller meals.
-If your parent lives in a facility where institutional meals are served and is unhappy about their quality, your best option might be to supplement the offerings, with either nutritionals, like meal replacement bars and shakes, or non-perishable, healthy snacks that you know will be appealing—and eaten!
+If your parent lives in a facility where institutional meals are served and is unhappy about their quality, your best option might be to supplement the offerings, with either nutritionals, like meal replacement and shakes, or non-perishable, healthy snacks that you know will be appealing—and eaten!

 If you are still concerned about whether your parent is eating right, especially if the overall amount doesn't seem to be much, consider consulting with a registered dietitian.
 They may recommend adding vitamins and supplements to your parent's diet and can outline the best food choices, letting you know what combinations of servings from the various food groups will add up to a diet that is even better than just "good."